leosanbu/pyngoST/README.md

 `python3 ~/venv/lib/python3.8/site-packages/pyngoST/pyngoST.py`

-You can make it more easily accessible by adding it to your PATH at the end of one of the following:
+You can make it more easily accessible by adding it to your PATH or creating an alias at the end of one of the following:
-* For Linux/macOS with Bash: the `~/.bashrc` or `~/.bash_profile` file.
+* For Linux/macOS with Bash: the `~/.bashrc` file.
 * For macOS with Zsh: the `~/.zshrc` file.

-`export PATH=$PATH:/Users/username/venv/lib/python3.8/site-packages/pyngoST`
+`alias pyngoST.py="/home/user/venv/bin/python3 /home/user/venv/lib/python3.8/site-packages/pyngoST/pyngoST.py"`

 Activate the virtual environment whenever you want to use `pyngoST`.
 Exit the virtual environment by running `deactivate`:
 ```